 An emulator is a piece of software that imitates a certain game system.
-If you want to play GBC, GBA, and NDS games, you’ll need an emulator for each.
-Just because the consoles were backwards compatible doesn’t mean the emulators are.
+If you want to play GB, GBA, and NDS games, you’ll need an emulator for each.
+Just because the consoles were backwards-compatible doesn’t mean the emulators necessarily are.

-Most emulators supports custom save states and fast-forwarding, both of which are extremely useful for Pokemon games.
-Custom save states mean you can have multiple save files going at once, and you can save at times you normally couldn’t, like in the middle of a battle.
+Most emulators supports custom save states and fast-forwarding, both of which are extremely useful for Pokémon games.
+Custom save states let you use multiple save files at once, and you can save at times the game doesn’t normally let you, like in the middle of a battle.

-Fast-forwarding also solves the issue of characters talking way too slowly, and it allows you to run around with speed without being told “this is not the place to ride your bicycle.”
+Fast-forwarding solves the issue of characters talking too slowly, and also allows you to run around quickly without being told “this is not the place to ride your bicycle.”

 A ROM is essentially a file containing all of the game’s data.
-If you want to play Pokemon Red and Pokemon HeartGold, you’ll need a Pokemon Red ROM and a Pokemon HeartGold ROM.
+If you want to play Pokémon Red and Pokémon HeartGold, you’ll need a Pokémon Red ROM and a Pokémon HeartGold ROM.

 The answer to this question depends on which console you’re looking to emulate, so let’s look at them separately.

 If you don’t see an emulator on this list, it’s probably best to avoid it.
-Lots of spam emulators have popped up in the Play Store that are just copies of existing emulators with ads jammed into every corner — but we’ve tested these to ensure that they work well; see more of our favorite emulators for Android if you want to play other consoles too.
+There are unfortunately lots of spam emulators in the Play Store that are just copies of existing emulators with ads jammed into every corner.
+We’ve tested the below choices to ensure that they work well; see more of our favorite emulators for Android if you want to play other consoles too.

-There’s really only one contendor for emulating this classic handheld console, and that’s My OldBoy!
-It comes in Free and $3.99 versions, but the Free version could definitely work for most people.
+There’s only one solid contender for emulating both the Game Boy and Game Boy Color: My OldBoy!
+It comes in free and paid versions; the Free version should work for casual use.
 It allows for regular in-game saves, fast-forwarding up to 2x speed, entering cheat codes, and customizing the controls.

-Upgrading allows you to link up with other users to trade Pokemon, fast-forward faster than 2x, and save at any time.
-I’d say that’s worth $3.99, but that’s up to you.
-Either way, both the Free and Paid versions have perfect performance since it’s such an old console — and there are no ads!
-You can’t go wrong.
+Upgrading for $4 allows you to link up with other users to trade Pokémon, fast-forward faster than 2x, and save at any time.
+We’d say that’s worth a few dollars, especially if you plan to play several games.

-First off, the free option: nds4droid.
+We’ll first mention the free option: nds4droid.
 This emulator is completely free and open source with no ads.
 It has customizable controls, so you can put the buttons or D-pad wherever you want.
-Unfortunately, the performance won’t blow you away, but it’s good enough on most devices.
+While the performance won’t blow you away, it’s good enough on most devices.
 It also hasn’t been updated in a few years, unfortunately.

 Like most emulators, it supports custom save states and cheat codes, but there’s no fast-forwarding.
 For playing games at normal speed, though, it gets the job done.

-On the other hand, if you’re willing to pay $5.99, you should absolutely check out DraStic.
+On the other hand, if you’re willing to pay a few dollars, you should absolutely check out DraStic.
 It has noticeably better performance, and it supports fast-forwarding.

 Make sure that you get the appropriate version for your region.
-After most ROM names, there will be a (J), (U), (E), or maybe some other letter depending on the game.
-J stands for Japan, U stands for United States, E stands for Europe, and so on.
+After most ROM names, there will be a (J), (U), (E), or some other letter depending on the game.
+J stands for Japan, U stands for United States, and E stands for Europe.

-Also, pay attention to the file that is downloaded.
-ROMs come in ZIP files that don’t need to be unzipped, and some ROMs come as RAR files.
-If a website downloads an APK or EXE file, delete it.
-That’s not a ROM; that’s malware.
+Also, pay attention to the file that downloads.
+ROMs come in ZIP files that you usually don’t have to unzip; some come as RAR files instead.
+If a website provides an APK or EXE file, delete it.
+That’s malware waiting to infect your device.